tuannguyen8390/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Howdy !
 I'm Tuan (call me Twain if you found Vietnamese are too tricky to pronounce) - proudly Vietnamese/Australian currently living in Melbourne, Australia.
 I'm a research scientist in computational biology at [**Agriculture Victoria**](https://agriculture.vic.gov.au/), working under the supervision of Dr Iona MacLeod in the field of genetics & genomics for dairy cattle.
-In particular, the field of genotype imputation.
+I'm also at the moment hold a consultant position @ Zymo Research, CA for deployment of their outsourcing parter, Pacific Informatics in Vietnam.
 In addition, I still have some side quests with the aquaculture world relating to a few old projects during my PhD at the [**University of the Sunshine Coast**](https://usc.edu.au).

 I classified myself as a computational biologist with huge interests in applied genomics technologies in agriculture.
 In particular (i) application of *ultra-long read sequencing* like **Nanopore** or **Pacbio** or (ii) single cell/spatial transcriptomics by **10X Genomics**.
 Throughout my career, I've been in contact with so many great mentors that show me the wonders of computational biology and I've decided that this is the career I want to pursue in the long run.
 I can code in **BASH**, pretty advanced in graphing with **R**, knows enough **Python** to code some quickie tools for data analysis and willing to pick up skills in **ML/AI**.
 I also picked up a new interest recently in reproducible science with version control with **Git** and workflows like **NextFlow**.